zendframework/zend-expressive/doc/book/migration/rc-to-v1.md

   middleware.
 - The above change also suggested an alternative to the middleware pipeline configuration that simplifies it.
+- Route result observers are deprecated, and no longer triggered for routing failures.

 ## Routing and Dispatch middleware